oleksandr-romashko/goit-pythonweb-hw-04/README.md

 Files starting with a dot (e.g., `.env`, `.gitignore`) are also considered extensionless and placed in the same group.

-> ⚠️ While .env or .gitignore might look like they have extensions, they're treated as extensionless for consistency.This behavior may become configurable later.
+> ⚠️ Note: While .env or .gitignore might look like they have extensions, they're treated as extensionless for consistency.This behavior may become configurable later.

 ### ⚙️ Setup & Running Locally